CodyECSL/NerfGameDataApi/README.md

-# KingOfTheHill
+# NerfGameDataApi
-*NOTE: This project will eventually be renamed as to support multiple game types.*

-Node and Express JS server for a King of the Hill game type.
+Node and Express JS server that tracks current progress of different game types.
 This is designed for the DFW Nerf group.

 # Other Games Types
 As of now, this is currently set to track data for a King of the Hill game type but other game types are desired.
 Examples of these are: